Ayberkone/sms-handler-xposed/README.md

 # sms-handler-xposed

-If you have any questions just contactme via mail. --> ayberkbaytok@gmail.com
+If you have any questions just contact me via mail. --> ayberkbaytok@gmail.com

 by Ayberk Baytok